-Enteropathic arthritis (EA) or arthritis associated with IBD is a type of arthritis that can develop in people with an inflammatory bowel disease (IBD) such as ulcerative colitis or Crohn’s disease.
-It usually affects the joints of the lower limbs and the spine but any joint can be affected.
+Enteropathic Arthritis usually affects the joints of the lower limbs and the spine but any joint can be affected.
 It can also cause debilitating body aches similar to a disease called fibromyalgia.
-The specific symptoms of EA vary from person to person.
-Not all people who have an inflammatory bowel disease will get EA.
+The specific symptoms of Enteropathic Arthritis vary from person to person.
+Not all people who have an inflammatory bowel disease will get Enteropathic Arthritis.

-Some with EA experience a flare of joint pain around the same time that their bowel disease flares.
+Some with Enteropathic Arthritis experience a flare of joint pain around the same time that their bowel disease flares.
 In others the arthritis is not associated with flares of bowel disease.

 Enteropathic arthritis typically affects younger people between 15 and 40 years of age, but older people can get it, too.
 It affects men and women equally.
 It is more common in people of Jewish descent.
-Smoking is a known risk factor for IBD and EA.
+Smoking is a known risk factor for both Inflammatory Bowel Disease and Enteropathic Arthritis.

 Aches all over the Body (Arthralgia)

-The most common presentation of EA causes arthralgia, or aches all over the body.
+The most common presentation of Enteropathic Arthritis causes arthralgia, or aches all over the body.
 There is no inflammation or swollen joints, but it can be very debilitating.
 This presentation can be similar to fibromyalgia, a chronic pain disorder.
-In this case, the joint and muscle pain may be secondary to unrecognized IBD.
+In this case, the joint and muscle pain may be secondary to unrecognized inflammatory bowel disease.
 The achiness may improve if the bowel disease is adequately treated.

 Spine and Sacroiliac (SI) Joint Inflammation

 Another presentation of enteropathic arthritis results in inflammation of the spine and sacroiliac joints (the joints between the spine and the pelvis).
 This causes a stiff, sore back that can be debilitating.
-This can look a lot like ankylosing spondylitis (AS).
-While most people with AS have a gene called HLA-B27, only about half of people with enteropathic arthritis carry this gene.
-In people with this type of enteropathic arthritis, adequate control of IBD may not improve the joint inflammation.
+This can look a lot like ankylosing spondylitis.
+While most people with Ankylosing Spondylitis have a gene called HLA-B27, only about half of people with Enteropathic Arthritis carry this gene.
+In people with this type of Enteropathic Arthritis, adequate control of inflammatory bowel disease may not improve the joint inflammation.